Line Shifts, Broad-Line Region Inflow, and the Feeding of AGNs: Abstract

 \section{Abstract}

-We argue that both velocity-resolved reverberation mapping and spectropolarimetry require broad line regions (BLRs) of active galactic nuclei (AGNs) to have an inflow velocity on the order of a quarter of the velocity dispersion along the line of sight.
-We use the {\it STOKES} Monte Carlo radiative transfer code to show that electron and Rayleigh scattering off the BLR and torus naturally explains both the blueshifted profiles of high-ionization lines compared with low-ionization lines and the rest frame of the host galaxy, and the relative amplitudes of blueshifts between lines from different ions.
-This resolves the long-standing conflict between the inflow implied by velocity-resolved reverberation mapping, and the outflow implied if the blueshifting is interpreted as the result of obscuration.
-The net inflow of the BLR can only be explained if there is a significant source of viscosity, and this is likely to be viscosity due to the magneto-rotational instability.
-Energy is generated in the BLR by this viscous dissipation.
-The mass accretion rate implied by the BLR density and inflow velocity is similar to the accretion rate needed to power the AGN.
-We suggest that the BLR and outer accretion disk are essentially one and the same.
-Modelling shows that the amount of blueshifting of the high-ionization lines is proportional to the mass-accretion rate.
-This predicts that high-accretion-rate AGNs will show greater blueshifts of high-ionization lines, as is observed.
-We point out that the scattering can lead to systematically too high black hole mass estimates from the C\,IV line for some AGNs.
-We note the similarities between NLR and BLR blueshiftings, and suggest that NLR blueshiftings could also due to infall and scattering.
+Velocity-resolved reverberation mapping suggests that the broad-line regions (BLRs) of AGNs can have significant net inflow.
+We use the {\it STOKES} radiative transfer code to show that electron and Rayleigh scattering off the BLR and torus naturally explains the blueshifted profiles of high-ionization lines and the ionization dependence of the blueshifts.
+This result is insensitive to the geometry of the scattering region.
+If correct, this model resolves the long-standing conflict between the absence of outflow implied by velocity-resolved reverberation mapping and the need for outflow if the blueshifting is the result of obscuration.
+The accretion rate implied by the inflow is sufficient to power the AGN.
+We suggest that the BLR is part of the outer accretion disk and that similar MHD processes are operating.
+In the scattering model the blueshifting is proportional to the accretion rate so high-accretion-rate AGNs will show greater high-ionization line blueshifts as is observed.
+Scattering can lead to systematically too high black hole mass estimates from the C\,IV line.
+We note many similarities between narrow-line region (NLR) and BLR blueshiftings, and suggest that NLR blueshiftings have a similar explanation.
+Our model explains the higher blueshifts of broad absorption line QSOs if they are more highly inclined.
 Rayleigh scattering from the BLR and torus could be more important in the UV than electron scattering for predominantly neutral material around AGNs.
-The relative importance of Rayleigh scattering versus electron scattering can be assessed, in principle, by comparing the profiles of lines of the same ion, or from the same part of the emission-line region, but at different wavelengths.
+The importance of Rayleigh scattering versus electron scattering can be assessed by comparing line profiles at different wavelengths arising from the same emission-line region.